-Tips for Veterans in County Jails
+Tips to Help Veterans in County Jails

 Maria Anna Esparza created this guide for those trying to find help for veterans who have been incarcerated in a Texas county jail.
 She is not an attorney but a self-taught advocate and mother of a veteran charged with a felony; she has spent many hours asking questions and finding out who will actually help.
-Most groups who work on veterans issues do NOT advocate or assist with individual cases, she found.
-Most of her tips pertain to veterans with mental health issues.
-Following these tips, we have other tips and contact info and will keep adding them as we find them and hear from you.

-Always document each contact with all officers at the jail and elsewhere.
+- Always document each contact with all officers at the jail and elsewhere.
 Write down notes about phone calls and whenever possible, fax any communication.

-A veteran with a felony charge gets NO assistance from the VA!
+- A veteran with a felony charge gets NO assistance from the VA!
 In most cases, veterans courts will not assist veterans who have felony charges.

 Meeting with Jail Administrators:

 - Make sure you have your loved one’s medical records so you can take those to the meeting.

 - Have a clear idea of what you want before you go to the meeting.
 We know it’s not always easy and you may not know what to do or say.
 So ask questions!

 To help veterans with mental health issues: